VeryGoodOpenSource/dart_frog/docs/docs/basics/testing.md

 ## Route Handlers 🚏

-Testing route handlers is pretty straightforward and doesn't require any new concepts because at the end of the day a route handler is just a plain Dart function.
+Testing route handlers is pretty straightforward and doesn't require any new concepts because a route handler is just a plain Dart function.

 ### Basics